ember-learn/ember-blog/content/stable-typescript-types-in-ember-5-1.md

 ### TypeScript

-For a new TypeScript project, the setup is similar, but has some additional steps for now.
-In the future, these steps will not be necessary.
-For now, the default TypeScript blueprint continues to set up users for maximum backward compatibility with the rest of the Ember ecosystem.
+Using the stable types in a new TypeScript projects is similar to setting it up for JavaScript, but has a few additional steps.
+To provide maximum backward compatibility with the rest of the Ember ecosystem, the default TypeScript blueprint still uses the `@types` packages, and configures those packages to use Array prototype extensions.
+Both of these are incompatible with the stable types, so we need to remove them!
+In the future, once we can switch to defaulting to using the stable types in the default blueprint, these extra steps will not be necessary.

+(For details on migrating *existing* Ember TypeScript projects, see the [Migration Guide](#toc_migration-guide) below as well.)

 First, in `types/<your-app>/index.d.ts`, you will likely have something like this: